att/vfd/doc/operations/main_config.md

 	`id`				is the address of the pci device

-	`mtu`				is the specific MTU which should be used (overrides default in main fields)
+	`mtu`				is the specific MTU which should be used. (default_mtu coded in main section)

-	`enable_loopback`	if true causes the bridging value to be set for the PF allowing VM to VM packet flow across the NIC
+	`enable_loopback`	if true causes the bridging value to be set for the PF allowing VM to VM packet flow across the NIC. (false)